aehng/Lecture-Notes/Module0/Lec01-Mon_Jan_09/README.md

     *   Check the **Syllabus** for their up-to-date office hours and contact info
     *   Jaxton Winder
         *   >
+            > Hello DuckieCorp interns!
+My name is Jaxton Winder (he/they).
+I grew up in Hurricane, Utah; 20 minutes from Zion National Park and St. George, Utah.
+I’m on my 6th year in Logan.
+            >
+            > I started at USU in Fall 2017, with intentions to be a graphic design major.
+Quickly jumped to Mechanical Engineering and then Civil Engineering before realizing I had *no* clue what to do with my life.
+The following year I decided to be a math tutor (in what is now known as the Aggie Math Learning Center), and found my life calling; helping others and teaching!
+I ended my first semester tutoring as a mathematics major (with a computational emphasis) with a CS minor, and quickly made that CS minor into a full blown CS major after taking the CS1440 course.
+I am now a masters student doing research into Computing Education with Dr. John Edwards.
+            >
+            > After my time as a math tutor, math TA, and creating course content for various calculus courses, I decided to become a CS Coach and TA for the CS1440 course.
+I believe this course is one of the most fundamental courses for your education.
+For any education, not just a computer science education.
+This is my 7th semester TAing for this course, and I have assisted Erik in creating various course materials.
+I’m also the manager of the CS Coaches.
+            >
+            > In my free time I love to play, write, and listen to music.
+Local music keeps me going, so you might see me at WhySound this semester!
+I enjoy gaming, the outdoors, and learning new things.
+I’m involved in a few on campus organizations, including the ACM club, software development workshop, Science Council, and the Government Relations Council.
+I will be lobbying for student interests at the Utah State Legislature this semester with the GRC.
+Fun fact: I scuba dove and swam right under a shark this past winter break!
+            >
+            > Please feel free to reach out for assistance with anything or to just get to know me better.
+My favorite part of this job is gaining so many wonderful relationships with the students of this course!
+I’m always in your corner and will do what I can to help you succeed.
     *   Logan Smith
         *   > I grew up in Riverton, Utah, and I spent a few years living in Chicago, Illinois.
             >